Scala tips and code snippets.

 // --> family members age categories: adult, minor, adult

-method is in most cases the same asreduceLeft
+reducemethod is in most cases the same asreduceLeft.foldmethod is in most cases the same asfoldLeft.

 // Fold or reduce left